-I am an interdisciplinary researcher based in the LANDteam at the University of Edinburgh, studying woodland degradation and fire socioecology in rural Tanzania.
+I am an interdisciplinary PhD researcher based in the LANDteam at the University of Edinburgh, studying wildfires and woodlands in south-eastern Tanzania.
 The ecosystems I work in directly support local livelihoods as well as being globally-important carbon stores and sources of biodiversity.
-I use social and natural science methods to study causes of degradation and their impacts on ecosystem services to inform effective and equitable conservation.
-As a National Geographic Explorer, I am currently working on my project “Degradation dynamics and impacts on large trees in the socioecological woodlands of Tanzania.”
+I research the social impacts of fire in rural farming communities, as well as trends in savanna woodland carbon storage and biodiversity.

-Please feel free to browse this site, and if you want a bit more detail about what I’ve been up to in my PhD so far and what I’m working on now you can read the posts in the My Project section.
-I also write some advice pieces for current (or possible future) PhD students, which you can find in PhD Advice, and in this post I wrote for the wonderful Thesis Whisperer.
+If you want a bit more detail about what I’ve been up to in my PhD you can read more about my project, or see the My PhD by year section of my blog.
+I have also written some advice pieces for current (or possible future) PhD students, which you can find in Advice for other students.
+Click on tags on the right hand side of the page to see all the posts on a particular theme.

 If you have any questions or would like to connect, I’d love to hear from you!